Continuous Improvement – United States

 A legacy of leadership continues

-The U.S. cotton industry has been committed to continuous improvement in cotton sustainability for decades.
-The numbers show substantial progress in conserving resources needed to grow cotton.
-Between 1980 and 2015, in fact, these key resources decreased per unit of output:
+The U.S. cotton industry has been committed to continuous improvement in sustainability for decades.
+The numbers over time show substantial progress resulting from the dedicated efforts made by cotton growers, researchers and industry organizations across every cotton-producing state.

-Modern technologies known collectively by this term help growers more accurately detect crop needs so they can use resources – fertilizer, pesticide, water – much more efficiently.
+Modern technologies known collectively by the term “precision agriculture” help growers more accurately detect crop needs so they can use resources – including fertilizer, pesticide and water – much more efficiently.
 These tools allow consultants and growers to collect information about how conditions vary within a field (e.g., changes in soil type, elevation) and then manage the crop accordingly.
 Examples of such technologies include the following:

 - Sensors on the cotton picker that record how much each area of the field produced.

-- Sampling the soil in multiple locations to create maps of how fertilizer requirements vary.
+- Soil sensors used to create maps of how fertilizer or irrigation requirements vary.

 Innovative tools – Fieldprint® Calculator

-As the grower reviews his or her results, they can see what aspects of their operation had the biggest impact on a number of outcome-based metrics: land use, soil conservation, soil health (reflected by soil carbon status), irrigation water use efficiency, energy use, greenhouse gas emissions and water quality.
-For several of the assessment areas, scenario analysis can be performed to determine how different management decisions would impact the indicator.
+As growers review their results, they can see which aspects of their operation have the largest impact on a number of outcome-based metrics: land use, soil conservation, soil health (reflected by soil carbon status), irrigation water use efficiency, water quality, biodiversity, energy use and greenhouse gas emissions.
+Scenario analysis can be performed to determine how different management decisions would impact individual key indicators individually and collectively.

 Building a Better Future – Setting Goals for Cotton Sustainability

-U.S. cotton agriculture has come a long way in the past 30 years.
-But that’s just the beginning.
-In 2017, the U.S. cotton industry set science based targets to further improve U.S. cotton production for the next five, ten and 30 years.
-These goals, determined by a U.S. cotton sustainability task force from seven segments of the supply chain, are pushing the frontier of sustainability and leading the worldwide effort in sustainable cotton production.
+U.S. cotton agriculture has come a long way in the past 40 years.
+But this is just the beginning.
+In 2017, the U.S. cotton industry set sustainability goals grounded in science to further improve U.S. cotton production for the next ten years and lay the groundwork for the next 30 years of productivity, profitability and sustainability.

 The target areas and goals were established using science-based evaluations, including key performance indicators (KPIs) for producing each pound of cotton and pathways to achieve them.